 Hydratrek engines are fuel-efficient and meet emissions standards, yet deliver the power needed to get into — and out of — places other vehicles simply can’t reach.
 These machines also use hydraulic systems to deliver consistent work and power output.
 The closed-loop hydrostatic drive system delivers great torque, reversible rotation, variable speed, and constant or variable horsepower to the load at a greater efficiency than most open-loop systems.

 Skilled Operators Take You There

-A surveying crew equipped with the latest digital electronic total stations, hand-held computers and electronic data collectors needs to trust its transportation.
+A surveying crew equipped with the latest digital electronic total stations, hand-held computers, and electronic data collectors need to trust its transportation.
 Stan’s fleet will make sure your survey crews can reach just about any marsh or waterways South Louisiana has to offer.